 How to apply

-We accept applications through the Grant Administration Tracking and Evaluation (GATE) online application system.
-We must receive your online application through GATE no later than 11:59 pm Mountain Time on the deadline date, unless the deadline falls on a statutory holiday or a weekend when it will be extended until the next working day.
+We must receive your online application through GATE Front Office no later than 11:59 p.m.
+Mountain Time on the deadline date, unless the deadline falls on a statutory holiday or a weekend when it will be extended until the next working day.
 Please give the system time to process your application so that the AFA receives notification of your submission before the deadline falls.

 - applicants may submit only one application to the AFA each deadline

-- previous grant recipients must have met reporting requirements in order to be eligible to recieve subsequent funding
+- previous grant recipients must have met reporting requirements in order to be eligible to receive subsequent funding

 - we do not accept incomplete applications

-- applications must be recieved prior to the commencement of the project
+- applications must be received prior to the commencement of the project

 - projects involving more than one school must be submitted by the primary applicant school; separate school applications for the same project will not be accepted